 Two-thirds of Pendle's population is concentrated in four adjoining settlements - Nelson, Colne, Brierfield and Barrowford - situated in the south of the Borough.
-This densely populated urban area extends 8km north-east from the boundary with neighbouring Burnley, creating an extended area that has a combined population of almost 96,000.
+This densely populated urban area extends 8km north-east from the boundary with neighbouring Burnley.
 To the north, Barnoldswick and Earby are the largest settlements in West Craven.
+The overall population for the area is 97,039 (ONS 2023 mid-year population estimate).